Bureaucrat

 A bureaucrat is a member of a bureaucracy and can compose the administration of any organization of any size, although the term usually connotes someone within an institution of government.

 The term bureaucrat derives from "bureaucracy", which in turn derives from the French "bureaucratie" first known from the 18th century.
 Bureaucratic work had already been performed for many centuries.
-In countries such as India, Bangladesh and Pakistan, bureaucrats are known to be the officials that run the government sector at administrative levels as well as ministerial levels and also they are known as executives that run the corporate sector at managerial and directorial level.
+The term may also refer to managerial and directorial executives in the corporate sector.

 Role in society

 Bureaucrats play various roles in modern society, by virtue of holding administrative, functional, and managerial positions in government.
 They carry out the day-to-day implementation of enacted policies for central government agencies, such as postal services, education and healthcare administration, and various regulatory bodies.

-Types of bureaucrats
+Types of bureaucrat

 Bureaucrats can be split into different categories based on the system, nationality, and time they come from.